lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 LEAK-BIND-K-CT-secure when using the expanded private key format, but not MAL-BIND-K-CT nor MAL-BIND-K-PK.
-Using the 64-byte seed format provides a step up in binding security, providing MAL-BIND-K-CT, but still not MAL-BIND-K-PK.
+Using the 64-byte seed format provides a step up in binding security, additionally providing MAL-BIND-K-CT security, but still not MAL-BIND-K-PK.
 For more guidance, see {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 # IANA Considerations